 Hi, my name is Jan De Wilde and I'm a web developer / engineer.
-I'm inspired by the web and all things digital and live in Belgium with my wife and two amazing kids.

 Currently I'm focussing on everything related to design systems, and how you can leverage this from a technical point of view to guide and aid in creating framework agnostic applications.